ampreeT/SourceCoop/README.md

 - crossbow sp bolts
 - bigfish crash
 - crash caused by zombies/vortigaunts attacking a player-held object
-- crash when security guard that is following player shoots at npc (bm_c1a1b)
 - custom difficulty based on player count
 	- weapon_headcrab latching
 		- need textures for this (they are on fpsbanana)